department-of-veterans-affairs/vets-website/_employment/job-seekers/less-than-one-year.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

+Who should read this?
+•	Servicemembers, and their spouses, who are within one year of separating from the military

+Why should you ready this?
-If you are a Servicemember within one year of transitioning from the military, you can take certain steps to improve your chances of moving smoothly and successfully into civilian life.
+•	You can take certain steps to improve your chances of moving smoothly and successfully into civilian life.

-Next Steps
+What are the Steps?

-**12 Months Before Leaving Active Duty**
+**1. 12 Months Before Leaving Active Duty**

 - Fill in any gaps in your education or skill set by taking classes and obtaining certifications and licensures.
 The [GI Bill](/education/gi-bill/) may be used for some of this prior to exiting the service.
 - Contact your local Transition Assistance Program (TAP) manager to schedule the mandatory Transition Goals, Plans, Success (GPS) curriculum.
 If you are unable to attend this training, it is available through [Joint Knowledge Online](https://jkodirect.jten.mil).
 You must complete the VA Benefits Briefings I and II, the Department of Labor Employment Workshop, and an Individual Transition Plan (ITP).
 ITPs are service specific, so check [documents](https://dodtap.mil/index.html) related to your branch.